anonym-user-CALD-pseudo/Automatic-pseudonymization-of-case-reports-from-the-ECHR/README.md

-This repository contains the corpus of 44 case reports from the [European Court of Human Rights (ECHR)](https://hudoc.echr.coe.int/#{%22documentcollectionid2%22:[%22GRANDCHAMBER%22,%22CHAMBER%22]}) in Spanish that was built and annotated as part of the work presented in the paper "Automatic Detection and Labelling of Personal Data in Case Reports from the ECHR in Spanish: Evaluation of Two Different Annotation Approaches".
+This repository contains the corpus of 44 case reports from the [European Court of Human Rights (ECHR)](https://hudoc.echr.coe.int/#{%22documentcollectionid2%22:[%22GRANDCHAMBER%22,%22CHAMBER%22]}) in Spanish that was built and annotated as part of the work presented in the paper "Automatic Detection and Labelling of Personal Data in Case Reports from the ECHR in Spanish: Evaluation of Two Different Annotation Approaches" (Sierro et al., 2024).

 As it is mentioned in the paper, the corpus was annotated by following two different annotation procedures: automatic projection of the annotations of the English corpus built by Pilán et al. (2022), and manual annotation with a reinterpretation of their guidelines, also based on the work of Arranz et al. (2020).